 ‘Ah,’ Ken gave a knowing nod.
 ‘Oui.
 I am glad you understand….
 Well, not glad.
 I am not happy that you lost your dog, I uh— What I mean is— Uh—‘

 ‘—I know what you meant,’ Barbra gave Ken a reassuring pat on the shoulder….
-And then looked around at all of the clothes he had around.
+And then looked around at all of the clothes he had made.
 ‘So, um… is there anything else you wanted me to wear?
 Now that this one’s been adjusted.’

 ‘Oh, uh, oui,’ Ken gave a cough and fumbled for a nearby pile of clothes.
 ‘I had another!
 Uh… ah!
 Here!
 C’est ici!’